entsoe-web/cee-conf/_events/t05-r_d_digitalization_and_ICT_experience.md

 The role of innovation in the TSO-DSO synergies – Joao Torres, Chair, EDSO for Smart Grids (tbc)

 Big data in energy – Marie Donnelly, Director, Directorate C: Renewables,  Research and Innovation, Energy Efficiency, DG ENER (tbc)

+Challenges and opportunities for new market entrants – Aleksander Mervar, CEO ELES (tbc)

+Developing the potential of DSR in the region - Damjan Medimorec, Director, Executive Office, HOPS

 Followed by Q&A moderated Ben Voorhorst, Vice-Chair, ENTSO-E